-This copied document is made available for the sole purpose of enabling its consideration and review as part of supplementage summerchant the AS LEET ning and Environment Act 1987.
+This copied document is made available for the sole purpose of enabling its consideration and review as part of europeanting uprecesses which the AS learning and Environment Act 1987.
 The document must not be used for any purpose which may breach any copyright.